-The department has determined certain project types have minimal impact to fish.
+The Department has determined that certain project types have minimal impact to fish.
 For these projects, you may use the simplified application form for a hydraulic project approval (HPA).
 After submitting your complete simplified application, the department has 45 days to issue or deny an HPA.

 Projects eligible to use the simplified application include: